 House price inflation will continue if the lack of housing supply remains.
 Overall, the UK remains a comparatively affordable place to buy a home.
 Yet, the rate of growth varies drastically from city to city.
 Outside of southern cities, house prices are rising way above the national average, which was 6%.
 Strong performers such as Liverpool (9.4%), Manchester (7.7%), and Sheffield (7.4%) are well exceeding this.
 Going forward, we predict growth will slow to 4% – 5% but will retain momentum in cities where house price growth is strongest.

 The pandemic has not been short-lived, as we know.
 Despite things returning to a ‘new normal’, the impact of the pandemic still has further to run.
 In a survey conducted by Zoopla, 22% of UK households remain ‘eager’ ‘or ‘very eager’ to move home in the next 18 months as a direct result of the pandemic.
 The primary reason for those wanting to move was their home not suiting their current requirements (46%).
 The shift towards hybrid working was a huge motivation for the ‘race for space’.
 This is a pattern we expect to continue through to 2022, thus, encouraging activity in the market.

-Which regional markets will be the strongest?
+Which regional markets will be

 The national average is never a reflection of regional markets as there is so much variation across the UK.
 In certain northern cities, house prices are rising by over 10% per annum.
 Conversely, in southern cities, growth is negative.
 On a national level, house prices will continue to rise, albeit at a slightly slower pace than the busy market of 2021.
 The fastest-growing markets will be in the North, in particular the North-West.
 Key locations such as Manchester, Sheffield, Leeds, and Liverpool are all ranking highly on the league tables.